microsoft/azure-function-flex-open-ai/docs/workshop.md

 # Lab 2 : Speech to text transcription

-In this lab, you will focus on the following scope :
+In this lab, you will use a Durable Function together with Azure AI services to process uploaded files by generating transcriptions.

+The scope of the lab will be:

 ![Hand's On Lab Architecture Lab](assets/azure-functions-lab2.png)

 Processing the audio file involves the following actions:
-- Detecting file uploads
+- Detecting file uploads using Blob Storage events and Event Grid
-- Creating a transcript of the file
+- Creating a transcript of the file using Speech To Text
 - Saving the transcript to Azure Cosmos DB
 - Generating a summary with Azure OpenAI